 This procedure may be recommended if the cancer is near the anal sphincter muscles or if it is too low to be removed without causing incontinence (accidental loss of faeces).
 After an abdominoperineal resection you will need a permanent stoma (colostomy).
 Speak to your surgeon about any concerns you may have.

 People who have very early stage rectal cancer or are not fit for a major operation may have a local excision.
 The surgeon inserts an instrument into the anus to remove the cancer from the lining of the rectum, along with a margin of healthy tissue, without cutting into the abdomen.
 Methods include transanal excision (TAE), transanal endoscopic microsurgery (TEMS) and transanal minimally invasive surgery (TAMIS).

 If there are two cancers

 In a small number of people, two separate cancers may be found in the large bowel at the same time.
 The cancers may be discovered through diagnostic tests or during surgery.
-In this case, there are three options for surgery:
+In this case, there are several options for surgery:

 - remove two sections of the bowel

 - remove one larger section of the bowel, which includes both areas with cancer